 - "Fusion" is a takeaway, all-day Asian food bar.

-- The cruise liner has four Main Dining Rooms (MDRs) named Aqua, Coral, Opal, Pearl.
+- The cruise liner has four Main Dining Rooms (MDRs) named Meridian, 6th Street Diner, The Olive Grove, and Zenith.
 Located on decks 6-7, all main restaurants offer "Freedom Dining" (open-seating) breakfast, lunch, afternoon tea service, and dinner.
 Gala Nights (formal dinner events) are also hosted there, with a special dinner menu by celebrity chef Marco Pierre White.
-The largest MDRs (Pearl and Coral) are located aft on decks 6-7 and interconnected, to make one large 2-level restaurant.
+The largest MDRs (Meridian and Zenith) are located aft on decks 6-7 and interconnected, to make one large 2-level restaurant.

 - "Horizon Restaurant" (Pool Deck 16) is the ship's Lido Buffet with all-day self-service.
 The Lido restaurant is casual (as dress code), with flexible dining and a wide range of dishes - from traditional British to world foods.
 It also caters to various dietary needs, including gluten-free, vegan, vegetarian and healthy food options.

-- "The Beach House" is an informal Select Dining venue which in the evenings comprises Horizon buffet's forward section.
-The menu is inspired by British, American and Caribbean cuisines, offering steaks, grills, ribs, hanging kebabs, burgers, sharable sides, gourmet desserts.
+- "The Beach House" is an informal Select Dining venue that in the evenings comprises Horizon buffet's forward section.
+The menu is inspired by British, American, and Caribbean cuisines, offering steaks, grills, ribs, hanging kebabs, burgers, sharable sides, and gourmet desserts.

-- Deck 6 (Grand Atrium area) houses "The Vistas Cafe Bar" (patisserie with a menu by Eric Lanlard), "Emerald Bar" (living-room-like premium cocktail bar), live pop-up entertainment in mid-morning (musical performances, buskers) and early evening starting aerial acrobatics (circus performances).
+- Deck 6 (Grand Atrium area) houses "The Vistas Cafe Bar" (patisserie with a menu by Eric Lanlard), "Amber Lounge" (living-room-like premium cocktail bar), live pop-up entertainment in mid-morning (musical performances, buskers) and early evening starting aerial acrobatics (circus performances).